uroybd/topobon/src/site/notes/Personal/Reading/Books/Read/The Craft of Dying by Lyn H. Lofland.md

 That is basically the justification of Thanatology, the subject of this book.
 The writer covered a lot of her contemporary ground— briefly, but with some interesting insights.

-The first of this insight, expounded well in the Part I is the observation of the change of modes and methods in the modern, technologically advanced Western societies.
+The first of this insight, expounded well in the Part I, is about the change of modes and methods in the modern, technologically advanced Western societies, and how it led us to a prolonged *dying* phase.

 This change obviously leads to changes regarding how a dying person and people related can choose (and the limitations on such choices by socio-economic conditions) to die, or live for the remaining of the days.